 Can rats eat bell peppers?
 That’s an excellent question.
 If you’re the owner of a pet rat it can be tempting to feed them whatever you want.
 After all, they’re omnivorous creatures that eat pretty much anything they come across in the wild.
 However, not all foods are healthy food rats to consume.
-As a rat owner, it’s essential that you do your research before introducing new foods in their diet.
+As a rat owner, it’s essential that you do your research before introducing new foods into their diet.

-In this post, I’m going to go over everything you need to know before you feed bell peppers to your pet rat.
+In the remainder of this post, I’m going to go over everything you need to know before you feed bell peppers to your pet rat.
 I will discuss whether or not this fruit (yes, it’s a fruit) is healthy for rats, the nutritional content of this plant, and much more.
 The main goal is to help you make an informed decision on whether or not to include bell peppers in your rat’s diet.

 What’s in a Bell Pepper?

 Many people wrongly assume that bell peppers are a vegetable.
 In reality, the Capsicum is a fruit native to South and Central America!
 Now, let’s take a look at what this fruit is made up of so we can make an informed decision about whether or not we should feed it to our rats.

 Sweet peppers are very low in calories.
 100 grams of this fruit only contains 31 calories.
 The reason why they’re so low in calories is that they’re almost entirely made up of water.
 A stunning 92% of this plant is made up of water which of course does not contain any calories.
 In addition, the plant is very low in fat at only 0.3 grams per 100 grams.
 This is great because rats need only a very small amount of fat in their diet (around 5%).

 However, the 8% of the plant that is not water is nothing to scoff at and is very rich in vitamins and minerals.
 Let’s take a closer look at the most important ones.